Swelling found in second battery on All Nippon Dreamliner

 Kudo said that two out of eight cells in the second battery unit showed some bumps and the JTSB would continue to investigate to determine whether this was irregular or not.

-The plane’s auxiliary power unit APU.L powers the aircraft’s systems when it is on the ground.
-National Transportation Safety Board investigators in the United States are probing the APU from a Japan Airlines (9201.T) plane that caught fire at Boston’s Logan airport when the plane was parked.
+The plane’s auxiliary power unit (APU) powers the aircraft’s systems when it is on the ground.
+National Transportation Safety Board investigators in the United States are probing the APU from a Japan Airlines plane that caught fire at Boston’s Logan airport when the plane was parked.

 The U.S. Federal Aviation Authority grounded all 50 Boeing Dreamliners in commercial service on January 16 after the incidents with the two Japanese owned 787 jets.